 What is Oracle soft partitioning?

-- Soft partitioning is another virtualization technology that is not listed as a hard partitioning technology.
+- Soft partitioning is another virtualization technology not listed as a hard partitioning technology.
 Oracle claims you need to license all physical hosts in those scenarios.

 “Unless explicitly stated elsewhere in this document, soft partitioning (including features/functionality of any technologies listed as examples above) is not permitted as a means to determine or limit the number of software licenses required for any given server or cluster of servers.”